-To create a favorable research climate, and to improve the quality of teaching as well as publish academic writings, NTU established the National Taiwan University Press.
-The regulations for the establishment of the University Press were revised at a meeting of the Academic Affairs Committee in October 1996, and were subsequently approved by the Ministry of Education.
+To create a favorable research milieu and improve the quality of teaching, as well as publish academic works and journals, NTU established the National Taiwan University Press.
+Regulations for the establishment of the NTU Press were approved by the Academic Affairs Committee in 1995 and revised in October 1996, and were subsequently approved by the Ministry of Education.
+NTU Press is a first-level administrative unit whose task consists of the publication and promotion of the university's scholarly works, with the mission of becoming a university press that dedicates itself to publishing academic book series and journals of international standards.
+Furthermore, it hopes to act as a bridge between knowledge and society, bringing about a whole new cultural viewpoint.